UPDATE: I’m home now! Thanks everyone for following along.

 No. For starters, I can’t speak on behalf of the United States Antarctic Program.
 I’m free to share my personal experiences, but doing interviews would run the risk of implying that the content is endorsed by the program.
 Your best bet is to reach out to official NSF press contacts.

 Second, I’m just a random person with a blog.
-I am absolutely not an expert on anything written here.
+I am not an expert on anything written here.
 I’m sharing my experiences, because they’re neat, and I’m happy that others find them neat as well.
-I’m not comfortable with media attention that would position me as an authority figure or imply that I hold a consensus opinion on any topic.
+I’m not comfortable with media attention that would position me as an authority figure.
+I don’t want to say anything that would imply that I hold a consensus opinion on any topic.
 Antarctica is vast, and the people who work here have a variety of life experiences and opinions.

 I am not a wilderness guru.
 I am not a polar explorer.
+I am not a policymaker.
 I have no accolades or awards to my name.
 I have no special insight into survival, the human condition, US Antarctic policy, or any other topic.

 Also let’s be real – I flew to Antarctica.
 I sat in a heated building most days.
 I drank tea and tapped away at a computer.
 Some days I didn’t change out of pajamas.
 I went to bed early.
 I promise I am NOT the person you want to interview for your extreme adventure podcast.